What the Skip the Slip Bill Means for California Retailers and Consumers

 Reason #3: Satisfying the Demands of Today's Mobile Shoppers - Depending on the retailer, up to 80% of shoppers are now requesting digital receipts at checkout.
 Digital receipts offer the convenience, content, and access preferred by a majority of today’s smartphone-oriented shoppers.

 Reason #4: Improved Post-Sale Engagement with Shoppers - Digital receipts are highly customizable and can be leveraged to drive incremental loyalty program signups, product reviews, and shopper feedback.
 And unlike other forms of email marketing, the average digital receipt is viewed 3 to 5 times, with open rates around 70%.

 California consumers will also benefit from a switch to digital receipts.

 What Digital Receipts Mean for Consumers

 Beyond avoiding paper receipt-related BPA and BPS, customers prefer digital receipts because, with an e-receipt, shoppers can easily recall a digital receipt the instant they need it.
 This helps to simplify returns, reorders, and the sharing of product details with friends and family.
 Email receipts also provide consumers with convenient access to personalized offers and relevant product recommendations that can make shopping more convenient.

 The tide is rising in the United States to increase the adoption of digital receipts.
-Assemblyman Phil Ting is just one of many voices calling for merchants to reduce or eliminate paper receipts in part because digital receipts represent a win-win for businesses and consumers.
+Assemblyman Phil Ting is just one of many voices calling for merchants to reduce or eliminate paper receipts in part because digital receipts and the Skip the Slip bill represent a win-win for businesses and consumers.

 - Breaking News 1